In this Guide

 Daylight Saving Time in Australia: What You Need to Know

 Daylight savings occur twice a year.
 Clocks go forward.
 Then they go back.
-And every time, people ask the same thing when does daylight savings start, when does daylight savings end, and why do we even do this?
+And every time, people ask the same thing: when does daylight savings start, when does daylight savings end, and why do we even do this?
 Many people still ask when does daylight savings end Australia, especially when planning trips or meetings between states.
+This is where people are caught off guard, especially when the clocks go back.
+One hour shifts everything, and it’s easy for plans, calls, and schedules to fall out of sync across different states.

 Here’s what to know about daylight savings in Australia, how it works, which states follow it, and when the clocks change next.